Commissioner Jerry Bartlett

 Scott has been actively involved in operator training and certification for many years.
 He is a former Director and past-Chairman of the Compost Council of Canada (CCC), and was the CCC’s lead trainer for several years.
 During this time he was also heavily involved with the development and management of the CCC’s Compost Operator Certification Program, and was part of the Solid Waste Operator Certification Advisory Committee for Alberta Environment.
 He has written several white papers and guidance documents, including a study guide for compost facility operators, and developed the content for the CCC’s operator training program.

-Cary Oshins, USCC Director of Education and Staff Liaison to the Commission
+Cary Oshins, USCC Associate Director and Staff Liaison to the Commission

 Cary Oshins is Associate Director for the US Composting Council.
 His work includes advocacy and policy development in addition to expanding professional development opportunities for composters.